 There were a number of themes from the pre-engagement undertaken across the five Clinical Commissioning Groups including suggested improvements to referral processes and timely access, flexibility and choice around support and treatment options, reduced waiting times, improved communication to support attendance at appointments and more responsive step up and step down processes between primary and secondary care, to flexibly manage complex needs.

 This feedback has been used to help develop a proposed expanded IAPT model which people will be able to influence further by participating in local focus groups.

-During April 2018, we will be talking to service users and local stakeholders to gather views about the draft model for the new service.
-This is to ensure that all views are fed into the proposed expanded IAPT model to deliver the best IAPT service for local people we can.
+During April 2018, we will be talked to service users and local stakeholders to gather views about the draft model for the new service.
+This was to ensure that all views are fed into the proposed expanded IAPT model to deliver the best IAPT service for local people we can.